Agnes-MAG/CSM-158-C-/README.md

+👧I am Agnes Maglo.
-I am Agnes Maglo.A student pursing BSC.COMPUTER SCIENCE.
-I want to use this platform as an avenue to showcase my assignments and projects in my CS journey.
+👩‍🎓A student pursing BSC.COMPUTER SCIENCE. 👩‍💻I want to use this platform as an avenue to showcase my assignments and projects in my CS journey.